-The midterms and the final exam will consist of multiple-choice and short answer questions and will be in a 2-stage format.
+The midterms and the final exam will consist of multiple-choice and short answer questions.
 These will draw on both lectures and the readings and, for superior performance, you must have a clear understanding of both these sources of course content.
-The final exam will be longer than the midterms and will be cumulative.
+The final exam will be longer than the midterm exams and will be cumulative.